-The overall number of environmental events (those reportable to the Environment Agency and those that fall outside this category) has reduced from 97 in the 2012/13 regulatory year (in Northeast & Yorkshire combined) to 42 in the 2020/21 regulatory year.
+The overall number of environmental events (those reportable to the Environment Agency and those that fall outside this category) has reduced from 97 in the 2012/13 regulatory year (in Northeast & Yorkshire combined) to 45 in the 2021/22 regulatory year.
 Changing weather patterns and third party interference (such as metal theft) play a large role in this trend.
-Fluid and gas loss overall are both on continuing downward trends.
+Fluid loss is on a continuing downward trend and gas loss has started to increase.
+We are developing a management strategy to stem the gas loss and bring it back in line with target.